Winston-Salem State University

 | Avg faculty salary (monthly) | $9,217 |

 WSSU admits 78.3% of applicants.
-SAT mid-50% bands run 400-500 math and 430-520 reading, with ACT composites 15-20, the lowest test score profile in this batch.
+SAT mid-50% bands run 400-500 math and 430-520 reading, with ACT composites 15-20, the lowest test score profile in our dataset.
 The combination of relatively open admission and low incoming test scores aligns with the 46.7% completion rate, the school accepts a population that includes many academically underprepared students.
 WSSU's HBCU mission centers on access and educational opportunity for traditionally underserved students.

 Compared to Similar Schools